Skillshare/opa-kubernetes/RULES.md

 Container `livenessProbe` and `readinessProbe` that specifies a port matches a declared `containerPort`.

+## DPL-04

+Container `livenessProbe` and `readinessProbe` are the same.
+This **should not** be the case.
+Liveness and readiness are two different conditions so the same probe (either an HTTP GET or exec command) should not be used for both.

 ## JOB-01

 Requires `Jobs` set an explicit `backoffLimit`.
 The default likely